rxli-z/IESPFI_ML_DATA_CODE/README.md

 05_xgboost_model.R – Trains and tunes multiclass XGBoost models, conducts cross-validation, computes performance metrics, and produces variable importance plots.

 figures/ – All figures used in the manuscript (EGA network, stability plots, cluster plot, confusion matrix, variable importance, etc.).

+## Data Source and Citation

+The NHES data and documentation are produced and maintained by NCES.
+Users should follow NCES guidelines for citation and responsible use.
+For full documentation and original downloads, visit the NCES website.

+## Contact

+For questions about the code or replication of the analyses, please initiate pull requests in this repository.
+Any concerns are welcome for bug fixes, clarification, or extensions of the analyses.